Thursday, 26 September 2019

 M&A update: Outlook and opportunities in Australia and beyond

 Australian M&A has been in good shape in recent years, with M&A volume increasing 5% year-on-year; and 2019 only sees this ascent continuing.
-Apart from the mega deals at the top end of the market, the mid-market has firmly established itself as good source of deal activity.
+Apart from the mega deals at the top end of the market, the mid-market has firmly established itself as a good source of deal activity.
 The continued presence of private equity and more focus from superannuation funds and family offices helps to fuel momentum.
 However, at the forefront of everyone’s minds is increased regulatory scrutiny and macroeconomic uncertainty.
-Against this backdrop, join our panel of leading advisors to examine the current M&A landscape in Australia and beyond, and hear their views on the next 12 months.
+Against this backdrop, join our panel of leading advisors to examine the current M&A landscape in Australia and share their views on the next 12 months.

 - What are the macroeconomic and political developments shaping the M&A landscape?

 - How has the landscape evolved and what role are new entrants playing?

 - Which sectors are most attractive and less impacted by instability?

 - What is outlook for the rest of 2019 and beyond?

 Moderated by: Craig Mennie, Australian Head of Deal Advisory, KPMG

 Joseph Fayyad, Australia CEO & Head of Investment Banking, BANK OF AMERICA MERRILL LYNCH